π¬π² Gambia

 π Timeline of Banjul

-Today: Banjul serves as the administrative and economic center of The Gambia, with cultural significance and historical landmarks.
+Today: Banjul serves as the political and economic heart of The Gambia, with rich cultural landmarks.

 π Quick Stats